GGirishya/Portfolio-Project-Publicis-Sapient-Mariott-Homes-and-Villas/marketUsersPrototype.md

 *Briefly explain why these websites are a relevant comparison*

+These websites are relevant for comparison because they each provide whole-home rentals and address common user needs in the hospitality industry.
+Airbnb, VRBO, Wimdu, BluePillow, Booking.com, and Fairbnb offer unique features such as multilingual support, notifications, app integration, and map-based searches, showcasing a range of functionalities and user experiences in the vacation rental market.

 *List at least 10 product features*

 1.Airbnb: Users can input the number of guests traveling with them to find suitable accommodations.